 "The land of rats and roaches where a nickel costs a dime." — Langston Hughes

 In the 1950s and '60s, Black sharecroppers, tenant farmers, and agricultural laborers in the South — the poorest of the poor — were being replaced by machines and forced off the land by plantation owners determined to reduce Afro-American populations before they achieved voting majorities in Black Belt counties.
 Freedom Movement efforts such as the Mississippi Freedom Labor Union, Poor Peoples Corporations, and Co-Ops had little long-term success, and new streams of unskilled, rural poor flowed into the urban slums of the North and West.

 When Black and Latino immigrants arrived in the urban North and West, they found a different kind of segregation — residential segregation.
-Unlike southern segregation which was written into law, northern residential segregation was mandated and enforced by economic power and civic policy — but it was no less inflexible.
+Unlike southern segregation which was written into law, northern residential segregation was mandated and enforced by economic power, federal rules & regulations, and civic policy — but it was no less inflexible.
 Regardless of income, Blacks, Latinos, and Asians could only live in designated, inner-city districts — Harlem, Southside, Watts, East L.A, Chinatown, Japantown, and so on.

 "Said Property shall not be sold, conveyed, granted or leased, in whole or in part, to any Hebrew person or family, or any person or family not of the white race, nor shall any Hebrew person, or other person not of the white race, be permitted to occupy any portion of said property or any building thereon, except a domestic servant actually employed by the owner of said property."

 Some white suburbs were known as "sundown towns" where people of color had to